 To add a dependent child to your membership you'll need to change from a single to a family membership.
 If you do this within two months of the date of their birth or date of inclusion in your family unit (for example, through marriage, adoption or fostering) your child won't have to serve any additional waiting periods.
-And the change will be backdated to the date of birth or inclusion in your family unit.
+The change will be backdated to the date of birth or inclusion in your family unit.
 Also, this change of membership means you'll pay higher premiums.

-If you're on a family membership:
+If you're on a couple or family membership:

 You can add a dependent child to your membership at any time and they won't need to serve any waiting periods already served on the membership.
 Your premium doesn't increase when you add a dependent child to your cover.

 What if I want more information on adding a dependent child?

 What happens if my newborn baby needs hospital treatment?

 When a newborn baby is in hospital with its mother, no accommodation charges apply for the baby unless the baby becomes an admitted patient in their own right.

 This happens when the baby requires admission to a neo-natal intensive care unit or it is the second or later child of a multiple birth.
 If your baby is admitted to hospital, please call us on 134 190.